-Renting a car in Costa Rica is the best way to explore.
-You can get off the beaten path and have the freedom to do what you want.
-Surprisingly, driving in Costa Rica is easy and the rental car prices are reasonable.
-We’re sharing everything you need to know about renting a car in Costa Rica.
+Renting a car in Costa Rica is the best way to explore—get off the beaten path and have the freedom to do what you want.
+There are some important things you’ll want to know before you rent, so we put together this guide that’ll walk you through the whole process.

 Discover Cars pulls information from a large number of companies to find you the best price for your rental car.
 They also include the mandatory insurance that the Costa Rican government requires when renting a car, whereas most of the large aggregate sites do not (more on this further down in the article).